 Finally, the next important to ask is whether or not there have been pest problems or infestations.
 The previous owner is mandated to disclose such information while selling the house.
 However, even if the owner controlled the pests, and can provide enough proof, that does not mean that the pests have been eradicated.

 Whatever conditions made this particular home a nice place for infestation in the first place might still be present.
 Additionally, most infestations are not confined to just one home; it might be a common problem for everyone in the neighborhood.

 Be very proactive.
 This is because the average cost of controlling termite infestation rages between 1700 dollars and 3200 dollars for a 2500 square foot home.
 Necessary repairs to sheathing, framing, and siding can be quite expensive.

 The aforementioned questions offer just a brief insight into what homeowners should know about a home before buying it.
 There are many other resources around the internet that can assist prospective homebuyers.
 Below are some recommended resources.

 - Forbes: The article by Forbes is basically trying to explain four important inquiries that potential homeowners should ask before purchasing a house.
 The article is authored by a member of the Forbes Real Estate Council, Kevin Miller; the council is constituted of executives in the real estate industry.

-- National Association of Realtors: The article by National Association of Realtors highlights 10 questions homebuyers should ask before purchasing a house.
+- National Association of Realtors: The article by National Association of Realtors offers basic information about the process of buying a home.
 The National Association of Realtors is a trade association for those working in the real estate industry.
 The association has over 1.1 million members including councils, societies, and NAR institutes involved in the real estate industry.

 - Homeowners Alliance: The article by Homeowners Alliance provides clever questions that homebuyers should ask when buying.
 The Homeowners Alliance assists its members with questions they should ask when purchasing a house.